 - Add peels to the saucepan and bring to a rolling boil.

 - Reduce heat to a low simmer.
 Let the peels simmer for 60-90 minutes, stirring every 15 minutes.
 Different sized peels will take different amounts of time to cook.
 The peels are ready when they're transparent and easy to bite through.
 Err on the side of cooking them longer, if you're unsure... undercooked peels will have a slightly bitter flavor.

 - Drain the peels.
 If you want to, you can strain the peels through a mesh strainer, letting the liquid stream into a jar.
 The leftover lemon flavored simple syrup can be used to flavor drinks and cocktails.
 It will be a thick syrup, and sugar crystals may collect in the jar over time.
 You can reconstitute the syrup by adding water and stirring over moderate heat if the syrup becomes overly thick.

 - Line a baking sheet with parchment paper.
 Spread the peels out in an even layer on the parchment.
 Let the peels cool for about 15 minutes until tacky to the touch.

 - Pour 1/4 cup of sugar into a small bowl.
 Dip the peels into the sugar till coated.
 Sugar coating the peels will add sweetness and help to keep them from sticking together.

 - Alternatively, you may let the peels dry as-is for a deeper yellow color and a gel-like texture.

 - Melt the chocolate in a small bowl in the microwave for 60 seconds, or until you can stir the chocolate to a smooth consistency.
+You can also melt the chocolate using a double boiler.
 Dip the candied peels one at a time into the chocolate, so they are coated halfway up the peel.